-As mentioned in Section 1, groups such as low-income households, renters and homeowners with unsuitable rooftops find it hard to participate in the energy transition.
-As such, in the last five years different innovative mechanisms and business models have emerged that seek to enable the access of clean energy solutions for a larger segment of customers by reaching beyond the bounds of a property.
+As mentioned in Section 1, groups such as low income households, renters and homeowners with unsuitable rooftops find it hard to participate in the energy transition.
+As such, in the last five years different innovative business models have emerged that seek to enable the access of clean energy solutions for a larger segment of customers by reaching beyond the bounds of a property.

-These customer segments face a number of challenges.
-For low-income households the main barrier is the lack of financial means that are required to afford the capital intensive costs of energy upgrades such as a solar PV installation or solar hot water system.
-This is further aggravated by the fact that such households are often not considered creditworthy and are therefore not able to access debt finance or are subjected to higher interest rates.
-The financial risks that banks or other lenders (e.g. solar retailers) associate with these households decreases the actual economic viability for conducing renewable energy or energy efficiency measures and leaves the households stranded.
+These customer segments face a number of challenges: For low income households the main barrier is the lack of financial means that are required to afford the capital intensive costs of e.g. a solar PV or solar hot water system.
+This is further aggravated by the fact that such households are often not considered creditworthy and are therefore not able to access debt finance or if they can, only with higher interest rates.
+The financial risks that banks or other lenders (e.g. solar retailers) associate with these households decreases the actual financial viability for conducing renewable energy or energy efficiency measures and leave them stranded.

 Tenants of apartments or houses may be interested in decreasing their electricity bills by establishing energy efficiency or renewable energy solutions on the premise.
-Yet, a dynamic referred to as the 'split incentive' leaves both the tenant and the landlord reluctant to invest in efficient or renewable technologies, since neither will fully reap the economic benefits: on the one hand the landlords aren't driven to invest in capital intensive building or apartment upgrades as the electricity cost savings will accrue to the tenants only; on the other hand, tenants can be unwilling to buy e.g. solar systems because their lease doesn't go long enough to reap the benefits.
+Yet, a dynamic referred to as the 'split incentive' leaves both the tenant and the landlord reluctant to invest in efficient or renewable technologies, since neither will fully reap the economic benefits: on the one hand the landlords aren't driven to invest in capital intensive building or apartment upgrades as the electricity cost savings will accrue to the tenants only; on the other hand, tenants can be unwilling to buy e.g. solar power systems because their lease doesn't go long enough (i.e. more than 15-15 years) to reap the financial benefits.
 This challenge is further amplified by the usual lack of adequate processes between landlord and tenant to negotiate and decide on building or apartment upgrades.

-Thirdly Homeowners who are equipped with adequate funding can be constrained by technical barriers arising from issues such as unfavourable and shaded roofs or restrictions due to heritage listing.
+Thirdly Homeowners who are equipped with adequate funding can be constrained by technical barriers arising from e.g. unfavourable and shaded roofs or restrictions due to heritage listing.
 Restrictions are also likely if these households live in communal or strata dwellings.
-The shared property rights (with the body corporate) add a complexity regarding responsibilities (for costs), decision making and sharing the benefits that makes not attractive to undertake solar system installations.
-A lack of capacity (e.g. education, resources, information) could detain all households from well-informed decisions for an efficient deployment of new technologies.
+The shared property rights (with the strata management companies) add a complexity regarding responsibilities (for costs), decision making and sharing the benefits that makes it unattractive to undertake solar system installations.
+A lack of capacity (e.g. education, resources, information) could detain all households to make well-informed decisions for an efficient deployment of new technologies.

 Under the term 'community energy' a diverse spectrum of innovative solutions that help different customer segments access new energy technologies have emerged.
 This section specifically focuses on the solutions that allow customers to reap the benefits of renewable energy beyond the bounds of their home.
 Typically this works through the establishment of a central grid-connected renewable energy facility, backed by a business model that offers energy consumers the opportunity to invest, purchase or just lease electricity generation.
-A central renewable energy facility has the added benefit of ensuring there are optimal renewable energy resources and the highest output can be generated.
+A central renewable energy facility has the added benefit of ensuring there is optimal access to available renewable energy resources and the highest and most cost effective power output can be generated.